brightway-lca/brightway2/docs/faq.rst

 The problem here is that ``pip -U install foo`` will try to upgrade all dependencies of ``foo``.
 If, for example, scipy is a dependency, and a newer version is available, then pip will try to compile it.
 Compilation of scipy requires a C compiler, which is why python looks for ``vcvarsall.bat``, which you don't have.

-If you are using something like EPD or Anaconda, you should first make sure that all of your libraries are up to date already.
+If you are using something like conda, you should first make sure that all of your libraries are up to date already.
 Usually they will build the difficult packages so that you don't have to.
 In many cases, this should solve the problem, as you will then have the latest version of your dependencies.

 If this doesn't solve the problem, then you have two options: